-Cincinnati Children’s Ranked No. 5 Neurology and Neurosurgery Program in U.S.
+Cincinnati Children’s Ranked No. 5 Pediatric Neurology and Neurosurgery Program in U.S.

-Each of us – from our clinicians, surgeons, researchers, nurses, therapists and more – is dedicated to finding new and better ways to treat your child.
+All of us – from our neurologists, neurosurgeons, nurse practitioners, researchers, nurses, therapists and more – are dedicated to finding new and better ways to treat your child.
 We explore innovative techniques, we dive into research, and we offer proven, evidence-based medicine that can help your child live life to the fullest.

-- The Traumatic Brain Injury program brings together diverse specialists to analyze mild, moderate and severe injuries and map treatment plans that are right for your child.
+- The Brain Health and Wellness Center is a multidisciplinary center that brings together diverse specialists to analyze mild, moderate and severe head injuries and map treatment plans that are right for your child.

-- Our Neuro-Oncology program is working closely with cancer specialists to help minimize the effects of care, including proton therapy
+- Our neuro-oncologists work closely with cancer specialists in the Brain Tumor Center to help minimize the effects of treatments such as proton therapy.

 Discoveries that Make a Difference

-We apply research findings to offer promising new ways to care for your child – and offer better outcomes without delay.
+Our research leads to promising new ways to care for your child, sometimes long before such treatments are available elsewhere in the country.
 This dedication is just one of the reasons we are ranked as the No. 5 pediatric neurology and neurosurgery program by U.S. News & World Report.

 - Researchers at Cincinnati Children’s played a leadership role in the recent discovery that the drug everolimus (an mTOR inhibitor) can reverse the genetic defect associated with tuberous scerlosis complex (TSC) and treat TSC-associated symptoms such as seizures.
 Working with other researchers from around the world, they are exploring the drug’s potential to treat other symptoms of TSC and prevent symptoms in very young children.